 CMCC enhances safety and security measures on a regular basis.
-In addition to enhancing the campus' security resources, such as expanding the coverage area monitored by video cameras and increasing video storage capacity, CMCC is doing more training with faculty, staff and students.
+The College created and hired a full-time Director of Campus Safety & Security.
+Additionally, the College enhanced the campus' security resources, such as expanding the coverage area monitored by video cameras and increasing video storage capacity.
+CMCC is doing more training with faculty, staff and students.
 In partnership with the Auburn Police Department, the College developed new Emergency Preparedness Trainings for all faculty and staff.